Mark Harris (Welsh footballer): Oxford United

 On 11 July 2023, Harris joined EFL League One club Oxford United on a "long term deal".
 Manager Liam Manning said that "signing a full international with his best years ahead of him is a big thing for us".
 He was sent off for the first time in his career on 2 September after elbowing Nathan Smith in an off-the-ball incident during a 2–1 defeat to former club Port Vale.
 Following a strong end to the season, scoring six goals in as many matches as Oxford secured their place in the play-offs, Harris was awarded the EFL League One Player of the Month for April 2024.
 He scored 15 goals in 43 league games in total and went on to say that he had made the right move in joining the club.
 He hoped his good form would earn him a recall to the Wales squad.
 He played at Wembley Stadium in the play-off final victory over Bolton Wanderers.

 Harris continued his form into the 2024–25 season, scoring four goals in his first four matches, being named EFL Championship Player of the Month for August.
 He was later also nominated for the EFL Goal of the Season for his strike against Blackburn Rovers.
 Speaking in February, Harris said that new manager Gary Rowett had made the team harder to beat.
 His six goals in the campaign won him the club's Golden Boot award, and he signed a new contract of undisclosed length.

 He scored three goals in the 2025 edition of the Piala Presiden to claim the top-scorer award, with Oxford finishing runners-up to Thai club Port in the pre-season tournament.
+He scored three goals in 40 games across the 2025–26 season, which culminated in relegation.